What is the IMF?

-Of late, the IMF has assumed some of the roles that traditionally would be considered banking – blurring the roles between the IMF and the World Bank.
-Relying on the Article I mandate to address the balance of payments issues, and the IMF provides short- and medium-term loans to address the balance of payments deficits or address more structural issues for some of the poorest members.
+Of late, the IMF has assumed some of the traditionally considered banking roles – blurring the roles between the IMF and the World Bank.
+Relying on Article, I mandate to address the balance of payments issues; the IMF provides short- and medium-term loans to address the balance of payments deficits or address more structural issues for some of the poorest members.
 The IMF loans, unlike World Bank loans, are not project-oriented.
 They are general funds.
 However, they come with the provision that the IMF can set significant conditions on the loans – incurring criticism of infringing on sovereignty.
-Generally, these loans are from 3-10 years in term, versus the 30+ year loans obtained through the World Bank.
+Generally, these loans are from 3-10 years in term versus the 30+ year loans obtained through the World Bank.

 What’s Next for the IMF

 In 2006, the IMF moved to initiate a significant reform program.
-The reforms include a broad reform on the quota system to bring both control and economic contribution for several rapidly growing economies, such as China’s.
-The quota reform was designed to maintain voting power for poorer members while recognizing that the economic structure of the global economy changed.
+The reforms include a broad quota system reform to bring control and economic contribution to several rapidly growing economies, such as China’s.
+The quota reform was designed to maintain voting power for poorer members while recognizing that the economic structure of the global economy had changed.

-The IMF also served as a backstop for emerging nations during the 2008 financial crisis and provided support to Greece in 2010 and Portugal in 2011 as those nations suffered near-defaults on their debt.
-The IMF is likely to continue to significantly impact policy and politics in both emerging and developed nations.
+The IMF also served as a backstop for emerging nations during the 2008 financial crisis and supported Greece in 2010 and Portugal in 2011 as those nations suffered near defaults on their debt.
+The IMF will continue to significantly impact policy and politics in emerging and developed nations.